jasonkenney/Ikezu-ishi/sandbox.md

 **Locations** are areas currently or recently populated or traveled to, including bandit camps, ruins, graves, lairs, hot springs, holy places, archives, and places of mythical legend.

-You can find the tables for each option beginning on the following pages:

-- Landmark – Page 7
-- Settlement – Page 11
-- Location – Page 20

 # Landmarks